andcoa/NixGuard/README.md

 2. Network Analysis

 In order to test the network analysis capabilities of NixGuard, a brute force Hydra attack exercise using Kali Linux was conducted.
-First, each VM was set configured to be accessible to the network and to get a static IP which the Kali VM can use to attack the Ubuntu VM with.
+First, each VM was configured to be accessible to the network and to get a static IP which the Kali VM can use to attack the Ubuntu VM with.

 ![image](https://github.com/user-attachments/assets/e39593d6-d332-46da-bfdb-481e675ff6c6)